Peaceful Unification Advisory Council: Composition and activities

-Peaceful Unification Advisory Council members are appointed by President of the Republic of Korea to represent the national aspiration and determination towards a democratic and peaceful unification on the Korean Peninsula.
+Peaceful Unification Advisory Council members are appointed by President of the Republic of Korea to represent the national aspiration and determination towards a democratic and peaceful unification on the Korean Peninsula both domestically and across the globe.
+As of November 1, 2025, there are 45 regions in 137 countries..
 The members comes from local representatives elected by local residents, and the representatives of political parties, functional organizations, major social groups and overseas Korean communities.
 In particular, with the balanced participation of local assembly persons elected by local citizens and leading figures from every corner of the Korean community at home and abroad, the NUAC serves as a truly nationwide, non-partisan organization, encompassing every region, class, political affiliation and generation.

 Appointment procedure

 Peaceful Unification Advisory Council members are appointed by President of the Republic of Korea on recommendations from those stipulated by the NUAC Act and the Enforcement Decree.
 NUAC members is grouped into three groups, those are local representatives, functional representatives and overseas representatives.
 Local Representatives members are Local Assemblypersons elected by local residents which recommended by Secretary General of the NUAC.
 Functional Representatives are group of leaders of each city, province, county and district, five North Korean province representatives, leaders recommended by chairpersons of political parties or a National Assembly member, representatives of major social and vocational organizations, and other persons who have contributed to or are capable of contributing to carrying out unification duties.
 Overseas representatives are recommended by heads of relevant diplomatic offices.